 No more telling yourself you “don’t have time” or “you can’t” or “you have all these other important things to do”.

-The only 2 things we need to write regularly, consistently, faster, and better are: a habit, and accountability.
+The only 2 things we need to write regularly, consistently, faster, and better are: a routine, and accountability.

 We need to make writing feel like brushing our teeth: we feel icky and wrong if we don’t do it.